YhuanD/RMCanalysis/README.md

 # RMCanalysis
-Calculations of atomic structure of several crystalline materials.
+Calculations of atomic structures of several crystalline materials based on RMC refinement result.